JeffreyMejia/c0124-code-solutions/express-mutations/express-mutations-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 -What is the significance of an HTTP request's method?
+The request indicates what action the user want to take depending on the type of request.
+If it is a post then the user wants to insert a new entry into the database, for put the user wants to update the entry, delete is delete and get is for data retrieval.

--What is the significance of an HTTP response's method?
+-What is the significance of an HTTP response's status?
+It gives you a status code indicating error or success.

 - What does the `express.json()` middleware do and when would you need it?
+  It parses incoming requests with JSON payloads. it returns middleware that looks at requests where the content type header matches the type option.

 ## Notes